-Today’s kids are more likely to be overweight than ever before.
-According to the Centers for Disease Control, the number of American kids who are considered obese, or having excess body weight, has more than tripled since the 1970s.
-About 1 in 5 school-aged kids is considered obese.
+Today’s kids are more likely to struggle with weight than ever before.
+According to the Centers for Disease Control, the number of American kids suffering from overweight or obesity has more than tripled since the 1970s.
+About 1 in 5 school-aged children is affected.

-There are a number of factors that contribute to childhood obesity.
+There are a number of factors that contribute to unhealthy weight gain.
 These include:

-- Eating behaviors: Eating a diet that includes a lot of fatty and sugary foods makes it easy to take in excess calories, resulting in weight gain.
+- Eating behaviors: Eating a diet that includes a lot of fatty and sugary foods makes it easy to take in excess calories.

-- Lack of physical activity: Kids today spend more time on screens and less time moving their bodies, which can contribute to becoming overweight.
+- Lack of physical activity: Many of today’s kids spend more time on screens and less time moving their bodies.

 - Genetics: Though genetic causes of obesity are rare, in some cases, children may need additional testing to see if their DNA may be contributing to excess weight gain.

-- Environmental factors: Lack of access to healthy, nutritious food ups the risk of becoming overweight, as does a lack of opportunities to be outside and active.
+- Environmental factors: Lack of access to healthy, nutritious food during childhood ups the risk of lifelong issues with weight, as does a lack of opportunities to be outside and active.

-HEROES is not a diet program.
-We focus on pediatric weight management.
+Weight & Wellness is not a diet program.
+Our focus is medical weight management.
 In some cases, that may mean helping your child lose weight.
-Or it may mean stabilizing your child’s weight gain to let her height catch up.
+In other cases, it may mean stabilizing your child’s weight gain to let their height catch up.
+Either way, our team of experts will help your family to plan and maintain healthy lifestyle changes that you can stick with for the long term.

 “You make me feel comfortable and not self-conscious about my weight and the way I look.”